ahmedelbamby-aast/DeepFakeBenchUpgraded/preprocessing/logs/readme.md

-This folder saves the processing log file for each dataset.
+﻿This folder saves the processing log file for each dataset.